Deya-B/Bioinformatics/R-Bioinformatics/R-Programming_exercise/Intratumour_heterogeneity.md

 ---

 ### **Definition of Intratumor Heterogeneity (ITH)**
+"Cancer is the result of a gradual accumulation of somatic genetic mutations.
+While most of the acquired mutations are putatively neutral and have no significant effect on a cell’s phenotype, some confer a selective advantage to the host cell; they are known as driver mutations.
+Consequently, individual tumors are heterogeneous and typically consist of multiple populations of cells (subclones), each harboring a distinct set of driver mutations and possessing a distinct phenotype, a phenomenon known as intra-tumor heterogeneity (ITH).
+Detecting ITH helps identify the key events initiating the development of the disease or leading to metastasis, and allows for the determination of a tumor’s subclonal composition."
+(Khakabimamaghani *et al.*, 2019)

+> In other words:
+>
-Intratumor heterogeneity (ITH) refers to the genetic, epigenetic, and phenotypic diversity observed within tumor cell populations in a single patient.
+> Intratumor heterogeneity (ITH) refers to the genetic, epigenetic, and phenotypic diversity observed within tumor cell populations in a single patient.
 This diversity results from mutations, epigenetic changes, selection pressures, and other factors during tumor evolution.

 **Importance of ITH:**
 - **High ITH**: Associated with treatment resistance, immune evasion, and poor prognosis.